davidacmoreira/bethehero/README.md

 # BeTheHero

-BeTheHero is a platform to help organizations with all kind of problems, by giving a finacial contribution for a specific case.
+BeTheHero is a platform to help organizations with all kind of problems, by giving a financial contribution for a specific case.
 The management of the cases can be made in a web interface by each organization, and the search of cases can be made in a mobile interface.

 This project was developed using **Node.js** to *Backend*, **React** to *Frontend Web*, and **React Native** to *Frontend Mobile*.